horovod/horovod/docs/running.rst

 Advanced: Run Horovod with Open MPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In some advanced cases you might want fine-grained control over options passed to Open MPI.
-To learn how run Horovod training directly using Open MPI,
+To learn how to run Horovod training directly using Open MPI,
 read `Run Horovod with Open MPI <mpirun.rst>`_.

 .. inclusion-marker-end-do-not-remove